-What They Do: Financial analysts provide guidance to businesses and individuals making investment decisions.
+What They Do: Financial analysts guide businesses and individuals in decisions about expending money to attain profit.

 Work Environment: Financial analysts work in offices.
 Most work full time and some work more than 40 hours per week.